 The bill promotes cost-effective health care by increasing access to care and opportunities for early intervention at cost-effective settings so as to minimize long-term health care costs such as those associated with preventable higher-cost conditions.
 Consistent with precedent established in the Social Security Act for nurse practitioners and physician assistants, pharmacist services would be reimbursed at 85% of the physician fee schedule, unless they are operating under the direct supervision of a physician, in which case they would be reimbursed at 100% of the physician fee schedule.

-ASHP, as part of the Patient Access to Pharmacists’ Care Coalition, was instrumental in shaping H.R.
-592.
+ASHP, as part of the Patient Access to Pharmacists’ Care Coalition, was instrumental in shaping the legislation.

 As a pharmacist and a constituent, you have tremendous influence with your members of Congress.
-And as ASHP and the profession work to build support for H.R.
-592, it is more important than ever for you to reach out to your elected officials so that they understand how provider recognition will improve patient care for some of our nation’s most vulnerable patients.
+And as ASHP and the profession work to build support for the legislation, it is more important than ever for you to reach out to your elected officials so that they understand how provider recognition will improve patient care for some of our nation’s most vulnerable patients.

 Here’s what you can do:

-- Contact your representative and ask them to co-sponsor H.R.
-592. Personalize the provided email with examples from your practice that demonstrate your critical role on the health care team.
+- Contact your representative and ask them to co-sponsor the legislation.
+Personalize the provided email with examples from your practice that demonstrate your critical role on the health care team.

 - Make an appointment to meet with your House member while he or she is back home during a recess or district work period.
 Use this opportunity to go into more detail about your work with patients.